Exclaim! ~ Toronto ON

 There’s a plethora of beautiful voices across our vast country.
 But when four Toronto friends and singers decided to join forces and start their own group, they decided they had no choice but to leave that noisy hub if they wanted to be heard.
 Melissa McClelland, Lisa Winn, Janine Stoll and Erin Smith are touring together as the Ladybird Sideshow, showcasing their stunning vocal harmonies while embracing genres as disparate as lullabies, country, rock and funk.
 “Because we all have such different sounds and vibes up onstage, it helps us to appreciate the role each one of us takes in the group,” says McClelland.
 “We all add something of equal importance to the overall show and we all realize it takes four Ladybirds to do that.”
 But the show isn’t over when the four ladies sing.
 “Because it’s four friends up onstage together as well as four musicians, there’s a lot of interaction and laughing,” says McClelland, explaining the “Sideshow” half of their name.
 “We’re not afraid to make fools of ourselves and be a little offensive—or really offensive.”
 Each Ladybird has another musical project outside the group and recording credits of her own, but they all managed to record a few Ladybird tracks together before going out on tour.
 Those songs will be available when they come through town next week, so you can take a little bit of the Sideshow home with you.

-Everyone's favourite backup singer packs up
+The Hamilton Spectator Everyone's favourite backup singer packs up

 October 16, 2002 ~ by Tom Hogue